Have Questions?

 505-782-4717

-Like other addiction treatment programs, Zuni Recovery Center is dedicated to long term recovery for drug and alcohol abusers living in Fort Defiance, Arizona and its surrounding areas.
+Like other addiction treatment programs, Zuni Recovery Center is dedicated to long term recovery for drug and alcohol abusers living in Fort Defiance and its surrounding areas.
 As such, this alcohol and drug rehab program has been offering care like vocational rehabilitation services, rational emotive behavioral therapy, group therapy, behavior modification, 12-step facilitation approach, contingency management/motivational incentive and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).

 Further, Zuni Recovery Center knows that it is important that its patients receive individualized care to make sure that they get effective results.
 They specialize in various programs such as veterans, programs for the hearing impaired, housing services, clients referred from the court/judicial system, substance abuse education, child care for clients children and others that you can find listed in the following section.
 These services that Zuni Recovery Center provides are also available in a variety of settings - inpatient detox facilities, intensive outpatient treatment, short term addiction treatment centers, long term drug treatment, inpatient drug and alcohol rehab facilities and more.